Bill Gates and the image of a 'good billionaire' – DW – 02/03/2025

 "Their interventions are further pushing Africa's food system towards a corporatized model of industrial agriculture, diminishing our people's right to food sovereignty and threatening ecological and human health," the letter's signatories said.

-The African leaders accuse the organizers behind AGRA of promoting "costly synthetic inputs (fertilizers and seeds)" that pollute and harden the soil, destabilize local ecosystems, and place "smallholder farmers at the mercy of volatile global prices to maintain their yields."
+The African leaders accuse AGRA's organizers of promoting "costly synthetic inputs (fertilizers and seeds)" that pollute and harden the soil, destabilize local ecosystems, and place "smallholder farmers at the mercy of volatile global prices to maintain their yields."

 But with the Gates Foundation also funding researchers and advocacy groups, as well as working closely with decision-makers in Africa, any critics face an uphill battle.